eSignature Legality for Payroll Deduction Authorization in United States

 What is the e signature legality for payroll deduction authorization in the United States?

-The e signature legality for payroll deduction authorization in the United States is established by the Electronic Signatures in Global and National Commerce (ESIGN) Act.
-This law confirms that electronic signatures have the same legal standing as handwritten signatures, ensuring that payroll deduction authorizations can be securely processed via electronic means.
+The e signature legality for payroll deduction authorization in the United States is supported by the Electronic Signatures in Global and National Commerce (ESIGN) Act.
+This law ensures that electronic signatures hold the same legal weight as traditional handwritten signatures, making it valid for payroll deduction authorizations.

 -